zendframework/zend-permissions-rbac/doc/book/intro.md

 ## Roles

-The easiest way to create a role is by extending the abstract class `Zend\Permission\Rbac\AbstractRole` or simply using the default class provided in `Zend\Permission\Rbac\Role`.
+To create a role, extend the abstract class `Zend\Permission\Rbac\AbstractRole` or use the default role class, `Zend\Permission\Rbac\Role`.
 You can instantiate a role and add it to the RBAC container or add a role directly using the RBAC container `addRole()` method.

 ## Permissions

 Each role can have zero or more permissions and can be set directly to the role or by first retrieving the role from the RBAC container.
 Any parent role will inherit the permissions of their children.

 ## Dynamic Assertions

 In certain situations simply checking a permission key for access may not be enough.
-For example, assume two users, Foo and Bar, both have *article.edit* permission.
+For example, assume two users, Foo and Bar, both have `article.edit` permission.
 What's to stop Bar from editing Foo's articles?
 The answer is dynamic assertions which allow you to specify extra runtime credentials that must pass for access to be granted.